 Covering over 60,000 hectares of diverse and breath-taking landscape, the Timbavati Game Reserve is veritable Noah’s Ark protecting some of Africa’s most iconic species.
 Home to healthy elephant populations, resident lion, leopard, buffalo and even endangered rhino, the Timbavati is a destination where you can see all of the Big 5 as well as numerous other animals that might appear on your check list.

 Take a look at our Timbavati weather guide for an idea of what to expect when planning your next trip.

 The Greater Kruger Area has a subtropical climate with two main seasons.
 Summer falls between October and April and the winter months between May and September.

 A trip to this exquisite corner of the world promises a plethora of natural beauty all year round.
 A safari during the summer months will ensure lush views and excellent bird watching, while the winter months offer great game viewing opportunities and milder daytime temperatures.

 Winter | Low Season

-Temperatures can drop below 10 °C in the early mornings and evenings from June to August, so it’s important to pack warm clothes accordingly.
-The spectacular morning and evening light make for incredible photography opportunities, as well as atmospheric game drives.
+Temperatures can drop below 10 °C in the early mornings and evenings from June to August, so it’s important to pack warm clothes accordingly (you can see our full pack list here).

 Summer | High Season